Tax Guide for Students

 If you decide to go travelling and have worked in the tax year you leave the UK a refund of tax is likely.
 You have four tax years to reclaim what you have overpaid and you need to let the tax office know when you left the UK along with some other information relating to you leaving.

-How do I make a claim to get an income tax rebate?
+How do I claim a student tax refund?

 Now that most local Tax Offices have been closed and HMRC are aiming to make tax digital, your first port of call is HMRC’s online information.